Saneha-Kanwal/ai_desk/VERCEL_DEPLOYMENT.md

 ## 🔧 Troubleshooting

+### Error: "Invalid vercel.json file provided"

+**Solution:**
+- This error occurs if there's an invalid or empty `vercel.json` file in the root
+- **Fix:** Delete any `vercel.json` files from the root directory
+- Vercel will auto-detect Next.js when Root Directory is set to `frontend`
+- No `vercel.json` file is needed - Vercel's auto-detection works perfectly

 ### Error: "Could not identify Next.js version"

 **Solution:** Set Root Directory to `frontend` in Vercel dashboard settings.